 Risks are high for a number of reasons.
 First, the lack of exercise that usually accompanies obesity – whether it is a cause or a result of the weight gain – weakens the cardiorespiratory system.
 To combat this we need to make sure that we increase the load on the cardiorespiratory system in a slow progression as the system strengthens.

 Second, fat build-up occurs not just peripherally, but around internal organs, too.
 This places the heart and lungs under additional stress as their movement may be restricted by a layer of fat.

 Last, we need to consider the effect of hydrostatic pressure on the heart and lungs.
 The patient is immersed in water, which constricts the chest cavity and forces blood flow back to the heart, causing increased cardiac output and a lot of stress on heart and lungs that are already weak.
 Water pressure can of course be our ally, as simply immersing the dog in water, without any exercise, already speeds up heart and breathing rates, improving cardiac function passively, as we prepare for active exercise.

 Be careful about monitoring heart rate, respiratory rate and colour throughout the hydrotherapy session, ensuring that you do not overload these systems, but build up fitness gradually.

 Concurrent conditions of Obesity in Pets

-Obesity is rarely seen on its own, and is worth considering as a cause of some diseases and a result of others.
+Obesity is rarely seen on its own, and it is worth considering as a cause of some diseases and as a result of others.
 It may, for instance, by a result of hypothyroidism, diabetes or Cushing’s disease.